dschmenk/LORES/README.md

 ### Alternate Usage

 Although the library focusses on the ability to use the CRTC to assist in scrolling a virtual tile map, that isn't the only way to use the routines.
 It is quite easy to use the memory buffer routines to create an off-screen image and copy only those sections that change per frame.
 This could be useful when a large part of the screen image changes and a high frame rate isn't required.

+### EGA and VGA compatibility

+This library is focussed on the CGA.
+However, most computers are equipped with an EGA (rarely) or a VGA (most popular).
+The techniques used to scroll the screen and minimize the number of pixels needing updating won't work on the EGA/VGA for technical reasons.
+By implementing a compatible version of the API to completely redraw each frame in a back buffer, a visually identical result can be achieved.
+The caveat is that the amount of pixels needing to be updated per frame is much higher, so a fairly beefy CPU (as compared to the 8088) is required to get an equivalent frame rate.

 ## Profiling